 On the first day of this half-term, the children enjoyed a topic launch day related to their new science topics.
 A variety of exciting, hands-on, activities were planned across school which gave the children an insight into their new topics and inspired lots of questions which they are excited about answering this half-term.
-In Year 6, as part of the light and electricity topic, the children were set a challenge of using electrical components to create an alarm system in a house to alert the owner of any intruders.
+In Year 6, as part of the light and electricity topic, the children were set a challenge of creating a periscope to allow them to see over a wall while in Year 5, the children created their own balloon powered rockets.
 The children thoroughly enjoyed coming up with creative ways to solve this problem and showed true creativity in their solutions!